ponylang/pony-tutorial/docs/appendices/annotations.md

     end
 ```

-`nosuperclass` is particularly valuable when constructing generic classes like collections that need a marker class to describe "lack of an item".
+`nosupertype` is particularly valuable when constructing generic classes like collections that need a marker class to describe "lack of an item".